a-martyn/resnet/README.md

 # Deep Residual Learning for Image Recognition: CIFAR-10, PyTorch Implementation

 An implementation of the "ResNet" paper *Deep Residual Learning for Image Recogniton* [1] in PyTorch.
+The original observations are reproduced here within 1% of the reported test error.

 The CIFAR-10 experiment from section 4.2 of the paper is reproduced.
 For this experiment the authors proposed identity mapping shortcuts without learnable parameters, as opposed to 1x1 convolutions.

-The original observations are reproduced here within 1% of the reported test error.

-`main.ipynb` in this repo is a jupyter notebook that runs all experiments reported here end-to-end.
-The trained models that achieved the highest test error for each experiment are provided in `./pretrained`.
-The experiment results are provided in full as .csvs in `./results`.

 ## Results from the original paper